 The sign is crowded with people all the time.

 Close by there is a bunch of other museums such as the moco museum.

 Here we are telling everyone to keep it real outside the Moco museum

 After all the walking we went to get some pizza at a place near our hotel called Sugo.
 They had a vegan option.

 Their vegan option was a no cheese pizza.
 It was pretty plain looking but not bad.
 They made up for the lack of toppings with garlic and spiciness.

-We explored the neighbourhood a bit and found a place called Sir Hummus which we made a point of returning to when they are open since we are huge, and I mean gigantic, hummus fanatics.
+We explored the neighbourhood a bit and found a place called Sir Hummus.
+We made a point of returning later when they were open since we are huge, and I mean gigantic, hummus fanatics.

 Vegan friendly sounds good.
 We like when we find places the old fashioned way.
 Happy cow is cool but it's more fun to walk around and discover.

 We went back to the hotel and slept.

 The next morning we woke up at the crack of 11 and got some hummus meals from Sir Hummus.